Co-creation and how to go about it

 Co-relate and, previously Poached Creative, specialises in co-creation with diverse audience groups.
 Managing director Jessica Rose has also run co-creation projects focusing on inclusive employment for Business in the Community.

-Here are a few examples of our projects:
+Here are a few examples of project we've been involved with:

 - Creating a zine with young people on Margate Bookie's Poetry Journey programme.